getredash/contrib-helm-chart/CONTRIBUTING.md

 ### Technical Requirements

 - Must pass the linter (`helm lint`)
+- If Redash [environment variable configuration](https://github.com/getredash/website/blob/master/src/pages/kb/open-source/admin-guide/env-vars-settings.md) changes it should be updated using [the process below](#updating-environment-variable-config).
 - The [README](README.md) file must be regenerated using [helm-docs](https://github.com/norwoodj/helm-docs) - you can run this manually or use the [pre-commit hook](#pre-commit-hook)
 - Must successfully launch following basic steps in the [README](README.md)
   - All pods go to the running state (or NOTES.txt provides further instructions if a required value is missing e.g. [minecraft](https://github.com/helm/charts/blob/master/stable/minecraft/templates/NOTES.txt#L3))